 |C.3 Staff development programs are structured and appropriately supported to sustain them as ongoing efforts related to institutional goals for the improvement of teaching and learning.||The TLC’s primary focus is to engage staff and faculty in a range of activities that go beyond the “one-shot” workshop to create real and lasting change.
 Expectations are clearly defined, and projects focus on BCC’s goals of improving student performance and access.|

 |C.4 Staff development opportunities are flexible, varied, and responsive to developmental needs of individual faculty, diverse student populations, and coordinated programs/services.||The TLC offers a “menu” of programs that provide a framework for staff and faculty to improve the college.
 The projects are both within disciplines and multidisciplinary, and address needs from student services to pedagogical strategies to course sequences, based on student needs and participant interest.
 Participants can choose from activities that involve different amounts of time and work.
 The TLC makes a special effort to make our programs accessible to adjunct faculty with complex schedules.|

 |C.5 Faculty development is clearly connected to intrinsic and extrinsic faculty reward structures.||Faculty and staff enjoy working together on projects they’ve chosen to directly impact their own work.
 They report greater collegiality, reduced isolation, and the satisfaction of contributing to positive change.
 The TLC has also been able to provide small stipends for much of the work.|

-The recent Student Success Task Force Recommendation 6: REVITALIZE AND RE-ENVISION PROFESSIONAL DEVELOPMENT also calls explicitly for contextualized, sustained development opportunities, shared equitably among full time and part time faculty and staff.
+The Student Success Task Force Recommendation 6: REVITALIZE AND RE-ENVISION PROFESSIONAL DEVELOPMENT also calls explicitly for contextualized, sustained development opportunities, shared equitably among full time and part time faculty and staff.